FiorenSt/AutoSourceID-Light/README.md

 # Usage
-Here we introduce a simplified version of all the steps of ASID-L, for more detailed information check out the ASID-L paper.

-Training Set

-The training, test and validation set are images from the MeerLICHT telescope while the locations are obtained from GAIA EDR3.
-The training set is made of 3 10496x10496 field images divided in 5043 patches of 256x256 3 masks fields also patchified in the same way.

-U-Net

-You can decide to either load the pre-trained model at SNR=3, or run the U-Net from scratch with new parameters choices:
+The use of the pre-trained ASID-L is straight forward:

- * Load model and predict the locations
+* Load the image and the pre-trained model
  ```
  python ASID-L.py 'DATA_PATH' 'MODEL_PATH'
  ```
- A catalog 'coordinates.txt' of the localized sources will be created in the folder RESULTS.
+ * A catalog 'coordinates.txt' of the localized sources will be created in the folder RESULTS.

- * Specific U-Net structure
+For more detailed information on the trained model check out the ASID-L paper.

+### Train U-Net from scratch

- You can also train your own U-Net with specific paramters of your choice, such as the number of epochs and the SNR cut-off for the training set.
+* Specify paramters of your choice, such as the number of epochs, the layers and the SNR cut-off modifying the file 'U_Net.py'

+* To train the U-Net without additional changes run:
  ```
- python ASID-L.py 'DATA_PATH' 'MODEL_PATH' 'load_model=True'
+ python ASID-L.py 'DATA_PATH' 'MODEL_PATH' 'load_model=False'
  ```

- Modify the file U_Net.py for major changes in the U-Net structure, such as the number of layers etc.

 ## License
 Copyright 2022 Fiorenzo Stoppa